paweszw608/C/README.md

-Program that checks in which lines particlar words appears
+Program that checks in which lines particlar words appear